Kusuma431/Triple-Match/README.md

-# 🎮 Triple Match – Tic Tac Toe Game
+# 🧩 Triple Match – Picture Puzzle Game

-Triple Match is an interactive Tic-Tac-Toe puzzle game built using HTML, CSS, and JavaScript.
+Triple Match is an interactive picture puzzle game built using HTML, CSS, and JavaScript.
-It allows two players to compete in the classic 3x3 grid game, with real-time move validation, win detection, and an intuitive interface.
-The project provides a smooth and engaging user experience with a modern design and reset functionality.
+Players solve puzzles by arranging shuffled images of great leaders, historical marvels, famous places, and popular characters.
+Once the puzzle is solved, the game reveals knowledge and fun facts about the picture – making it both educational and entertaining.

 **✨ Features**

-👥 Two-Player Mode – Play with friends locally

-✅ Real-Time Move Validation – Ensures valid moves only

-🏆 Win Detection – Highlights the winner when 3 in a row is achieved

-🤝 Draw Handling – Declares draw when no moves are left
+🖼️ Picture Puzzle Gameplay – Arrange shuffled pieces to form the original image

+🎓 Knowledge Unlock – Once solved, reveals interesting information about the person, place, or marvel

+🎨 Smooth Animations – Enhances the puzzle-solving experience with transitions

-🔄 Restart / New Game Options – Quickly reset the game and play again
+🔄 Restart / New Puzzle Options – Quickly reshuffle and try again

-🎨 Simple & Clean UI – Responsive design with CSS styling
+🎮 Engaging Experience – Combines fun puzzle-solving with learning

 **🛠️ Tech Stack**

-HTML5 – Structure of the game
+HTML5 – Structure of the puzzle and layout

-CSS3 – Styling and responsive layout
+CSS3 – Styling, grid design, and animations

-JavaScript (Vanilla JS) – Game logic, win conditions, and interactions
+JavaScript (Vanilla JS) – Puzzle logic, interactions, and win detection

 **📂 Project Structure**